kyma-project/kyma/components/api-gateway-migrator/README.md

 ## Metadata

-The migration process uses Labels and Annotations to describe the state of migrated objects.
+The migration process uses labels and annotations to describe the state of migrated objects.

 After the migration the following metadata is set on the migrated API object:
 - the Label: "migration/status" with a value: "migrated"